 Implementing the new governance, welfare and integrity arrangements outlined in this bill will present challenges.
 These will be in terms of both the logistics of moving to the new arrangements and the financial support that is required to enable the industry to adjust to the new governance, animal welfare and integrity requirements.
 Separating the welfare and integrity and commercial functions of the two new bodies will take time.
-In the short term it will involve some sharing of functions as recruitment for the Integrity Commission is undertaken, information technology [IT] systems are established and registration of participants is completed.
-As the new entities become operational, there will be a focus on developing the central pillars of the new arrangements, particularly the Rules of Racing, the Animal Welfare Code of Practice and track safety standards.
+In the short term it will involve some sharing of functions as recruitment for the integrity commission is undertaken, IT systems are established and registration of participants is completed.

+As the new entities become operational, there will be a focus on developing the central pillars of the new arrangements, particularly the rules of racing, the animal welfare code of practice and track safety standards.
-It is expected that all aspects of the new arrangements will be finalised before mid-2018, with a statutory review occurring by mid-2020.

-When the Greyhound Industry asked Government to give it an opportunity to reform, it said it could implement the requisite animal welfare standards within the existing resources.
+It is expected that all aspects of the new arrangements will be finalised before the middle of 2018, with a statutory review occurring by the middle of 2020.
+When the greyhound industry asked the Government to give it an opportunity to reform, it said that it could implement the requisite animal welfare standards within the existing resources.
 With the release of the panel report, some individuals raised concerns that the costs of the new arrangement would be too high and could impact on the industry's sustainability.
-It is important to remember that right now under current arrangements the industry is responsible for funding GRNSW's integrity, welfare and commercial functions.
-The new arrangements are in effect a continuation of the status quo.
+It is important to remember that right now, under the current arrangements, the industry is responsible for funding the integrity, welfare and commercial functions of Greyhound Racing NSW.
+In effect, the new arrangements are a continuation of the status quo.

 I have heard greatly exaggerated statements about what these new rules and governance arrangements will do to the industry.
-Those fears are overstated.
+These fears are overstated.
 The new arrangements will not be setting the industry up to fail.
-That is not and was never the intention.
-For emphasis, I again state this Government's acknowledgement of the important social and economic contribution the greyhound racing industry makes to New South Wales and, in particular, to regional New South Wales.

-The panel report acknowledged the new arrangements would result in increased costs to industry and that a pathway to sustainability was necessary.
+That is not, and was never, the intention.
+I emphasis again the Government's acknowledgement of the important social and economic contribution that the greyhound racing industry makes to New South Wales and, in particular, to regional New South Wales.
+The panel report acknowledged that the new arrangements would result in increased costs to industry and that a pathway to sustainability was necessary.
 Recognising these real concerns, funding will be provided to support the transition process.
 This will be directed at offsetting the start-up and operational costs of the new integrity body, as well as capital contributions to support the upgrade of infrastructure to meet new safety and animal welfare standards.

 On the operational side, a public contribution of \$11 million will be provided towards the costs of regulation.
-Funding will commence in 2017-18 and will continue for four years.

-This contribution is based on the bottom-up development of what the new welfare and Integrity Commission will need in its initial set-up phase, its staffing requirements-and associated staffing costs-and realistic assumptions of additional non-staff costs.
+Funding will commence in 2017-18 and will continue for the next four years.
+This contribution is based on the bottom-up development of what the new welfare and integrity commission will need in its initial set-up phase, its staffing requirements and associated staffing costs, and realistic assumptions of additional non-staff costs.
 In terms of capital funding, \$30 million over five years has been proposed as appropriate to meet minimum requirements for capital upgrades.
 This bill aims to fundamentally reform the regulation of greyhound racing in this State.
 As I have outlined, the provisions in the bill demonstrate the Government's commitment to upholding the highest possible standards of animal welfare, governance and integrity in the greyhound racing industry.
 I commend the bill to the House.